 Setting the standard

-From the first analog systems, to 2G, 3G, 4G, and now on to 5G, our collaborations with global industry and academia provide essential input for developing a standard that meets the needs of different industries, and the society.
+From the first analog systems to 2G, 3G, 4G, and now on to 5G: our collaborations with global industry and academia have played a crucial role in developing a standard that meets the needs of different industries, and the society.
 By fulfilling their needs, we assist in making them technologically strong for the future.

 Creating a cohesive innovation platform